 - Methylenedioxymethamphetamine (MDMA): Otherwise known as Ecstasy or E, this amphetamine-based, hallucinogenic type drug allows people to engage in energetic activities, such as dancing, for a long period of time.

-- Gamma-hydoxybutyrate (GHB): Otherwise known as G, this sedative can give users an enhanced feeling of euphoria.
+- Gamma-hydroxybutyrate (GHB): Otherwise known as G, this sedative can give users an enhanced feeling of euphoria.
 Used in concert with alcohol it can quickly knock an individual out.

 - Ketamine: Most commonly referred to as Special K, Ketamine is a type of anesthetic often used in veterinarian hospitals.
 It creates a hallucinatory experience for the user and can be smoked or directly ingested.